f-lombardo/LLPhant/README.md

 Evaluating output of LLM is a challenging task due to lack of structure in text and multiple possible correct answers.
 LLPhant framework delivers also tools for evaluating LLMs and AI agent responses with different strategies.

-Strategies included for evaluating LLM responses:
+Strategies for evaluating LLM responses include:
 - Criteria evaluator
 - String comparison
 - Trajectory evaluator